 An understanding of the temporal distribution of the chum salmon bycatch is important.
 For example, if the samples are randomly distributed or represent a distribution that can be described mathematically, temporally biased estimates could be adjusted with respect to the overall bycatch rate.
 Likewise, if the bycatch stock distribution changes consistently over time, the bycatch could be managed in a manner to minimize effects on critical stocks.

-Although the number of 2008 chum salmon bycatch samples (629) was smaller than in the 2005, 2006, 2007, and 2009 analyses, there were still enough samples to allow the temporal splitting of the sample set into three "B" season time periods: early, middle, and late (Table 2, Fig. 6).
-Stock composition analyses for 2008 and similar temporal strata of the 2005, 2006, 2007, and 2009 year chum salmon bycatch sample sets are included for comparison purposes (Fig. 7).
-Results from this analysis should be used cautiously because sample spatial differences are apparent in the 2008 time-stratified sample set (Fig. 6) as compared with the 2005, 2006, 2007, and 2009 time stratified sample sets.
+As with the 2005-2009 analyses, the 2010 sample set was temporally split into three "B" season time periods: early, middle, and late (Table 2, Fig. 6).
+Stock composition analyses for 2010 and similar temporal strata of the 2005-2009 year chum salmon bycatch sample sets are included for comparison purposes (Fig. 7).
+Results from this analysis should be used cautiously because sample spatial differences are apparent in the 2010 time-stratified sample set (Fig. 6) as compared with the 2005-2009 time stratified sample sets.
 These differences could affect the stock composition estimates.

-Table 2. -- Temporal groupings from the 2008 chum salmon bycatch genetic sample sets for which temporal information was available and which samples fell between those sample collection dates.
+Table 2. -- Temporal groupings from the 2010 chum salmon bycatch genetic sample sets for which temporal information was available and which samples fell between those sample collection dates.

-Weeks Dates Number Samples
+Weeks Dates Number of samples

-Wk 24-29 June 11 - July 18 139
+24-29 June 12 - July 25 594

-Wk 30-34 July 20 - August 23 141
+30-34 July 26 - August 29 297

-Wk 35-43 August 25 - October 22 312
+35-41 August 30 - October 11 128